AniSoph/The-Elusive-Green-Experiment/README.md

 EXPERIMENT:
-The participants of the study will be rewarded for their efforts by a lottery for
+The participants of the study will be rewarded for their efforts with a lottery participation.